13 min read

 11. Pumpkin seeds, nuts, and other seeds

 Pumpkin seeds are a nutritional powerhouse with five grams of protein per one ounce.
 Plus, they contain essential vitamins such as magnesium, zinc, and iron, which are vital in a vegan or vegetarian diet.
 In general, nuts and seeds are nutritionally-dense foods which can add protein and healthy fats to practically any meal.
-Topping your smoothie with almond butter or flax seeds helps to balance blood sugar levels while adding protein and fiber.
+Topping a smoothie with almond butter or flax seeds helps to balance blood sugar levels while adding protein and fiber.
 Sprinkle your salads or vegan bowls with sunflower seeds for an added crunch and nutrient boost.

 12. Pea protein powders